lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [x] connect right lower limb to the right thigh and the right foot to the right lower limb.
 Ensure report indentation reflects the new structure.
   - [ ] notes again whic classes that had to change compared to exercise 1.
   - [ ] any method call chains?
-11. **Head parts On/Off status format change**
+11. **Left arm On/Off status format change**
-  - [x] if you are using boolean as current representation, change it for the head to enum, constants or flags.
+  - [x] if you are using boolean as current representation, change it for the left arm to enum, constants or flags.
 Or the other way round.
   - [ ] what classes that had to change compared to exercise 1?

 ## Post exercises reflections